 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-S.B.
-1860 provides for permits for brewers, manufacturers, and importers to serve small samples (three ounces or less) of their beer or malt beverages at specified events.
+Passing the Senate, S.B.
+1860 would allow brewers, manufacturers, and importers to serve small samples of their beer or malt beverages at certain events.